devarops/RepRes_Blog/make.md

 analysis, graphs, and tables and integrate everything into your manuscript.
 This automation is essential for a reproducible research.

-Every time the data or the source code of your research changes, you must update your manuscript to incorporate the new results.
+Every time the data or source code of your research changes, you must update your manuscript to incorporate the new results.
 It is easy to make mistakes when you manually update your manuscript due to dependencies between the components of your research (e.g., data, results, and manuscript).
 For example, you could generate graphs with old data and fit the model with new data or vice versa.